Rutgers Law School Ranking

 Pro Bono Opportunities

 Rutgers Law School’s ranking is pushed up because of its pro bono opportunities.
-Rutgers Law School is also devoted to delivering students with free options while providing legal assistance to the broader society.
+Rutgers Law School is also devoted to providing students with free options while providing legal assistance to the broader society.

 Through the offered program, students develop critical legal skills such as problem-solving, leadership, professional responsibility, and building a service culture.
 With their engagement in the pro bono program, students can upgrade their legal knowledge.
 The goal for students is to develop the skills to labor for social justice throughout their legal careers.